isomerpages/nlb-biblioasia/_holding-area/From Betty of Balmoral Road to Emily of Emerald Hill: A New Look At Stella Kon’s Classic Play.md

 ![](/images/Vol%2020%20Issue%202/Emily/img3.png)
 <div style="background-color:white;"> <i>Emily of Emerald Hill</i> is set in a traditional Peranakan mansion based on Oberon at 117 Emerald Hill Road, home of Stella Kon’s grandparents Seow Poh Leng and Polly Tan, c.
 1930s –40s.
 The boy is one of the grandsons. <i>Courtesy of Dr Patricia Lin.</i></div>

 The first ever performance of the play took place in 1984 in Seremban, Negri Sembilan.
-That production by the Five Arts Centre was directed by Malaysian teacher, theatre director and playwright Chin San Sooi with Leow Puay Tin as the first Emily.[^1] The play became so beloved across the Causeway that Pearlly Chua, who first began performing as Emily in 1990, has done so hundreds of times over the last three decades.
+That production by the Five Arts Centre was directed by Malaysian teacher, theatre director and playwright Chin San Sooi with Leow Puay Tin as the first Emily.
+The play became so beloved across the Causeway that Pearlly Chua, who first began performing as Emily in 1990, has done so hundreds of times over the last three decades.

 #### **Beginnings in Ipoh**